jeffThompson/PhysicalComputing/Week03_Buttons/Demos/02-Debouncing.md

 pause_dur = 0.3
 ```

-The [official Morse Code specification](https://skybrary.aero/articles/morse-code) says that our pulses can be any duration, but the long should be three times the duration of the short.

-We could just [hard-code](https://en.wikipedia.org/wiki/Hard_coding) this in our if-statement but it would get really messy.
-Instead, let's first make a custom function to make this easier:
+With that done, we could just [hard-code](https://en.wikipedia.org/wiki/Hard_coding) the pattern in our if-statement but it would get really messy.
+Instead, let's first make a custom function:

 ```python
 def pulse(dur, off_time=0.1):